runabrandes/pp5-elegant-essentials/README.md

 20. If you choose to `Enable Automatic Deploys`, [Heroku](https://heroku.com/) will build a new version of the app when a change on `gitpod` is pushed to `Github`.
 21. Manual deployment allows you to update the app whenever you click `Deploy Branch`.
 For this project, the automatic way was chosen and the branch deployed from is `main`.
 22. Once the build process is complete you will be able to view the live app by clicking on the `Open app` button.

 #

+## VERSION CONTROL

+These commands were used for version control during development:

+- git commit -m "example message" - to commit changes to the local repository
+- git push - to push all committed changes to the GitHub repository
+- git pull - to pull all code into main branch once the feature branch had been merged and deleted
+- git status - to see if the branch currently working on is up to date or if the are any unstaged changes
+- git log --oneline - to see the last commit
+- git commit --amend - to amend the most recent commit message

+#

+#### How to fork a repository:

+If you need to `FORK` a repository:

+1. Login in to [GitHub](www.github.com) and go to [https://github.com/runabrandes/pp5-elegant-essentials](https://github.com/runabrandes/pp5-elegant-essentials)
+2. In the top right corner, click `Fork`
+3. The next page will be the forked version of [https://github.com/runabrandes/pp5-elegant-essentials](https://github.com/runabrandes/pp5-elegant-essentials) but in your own repositories

+#

+#### How to clone a repository:

+If you need to make a clone of this repository:

+1. Fork the repository [https://github.com/runabrandes/pp5-elegant-essentials](https://github.com/runabrandes/pp5-elegant-essentials) using the steps above
+2. Above the file list, click `Code`
+3. Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button
+4. Open Git Bash
+5. Change the directory to where you want your clone to go (in your own github)
+6. Type `git clone` and then paste the URL you copied in step 4
+7. Press `Enter` to create your clone

+#

+#### How to make a local clone:

+If you need to make a local clone:

+1. Login in to [GitHub](www.github.com) and go to [https://github.com/runabrandes/pp5-elegant-essentials](https://github.com/runabrandes/pp5-elegant-essentials)
+2. Under the repository name, above the list of files, click `Code`
+3. Here you will have two options, `Clone` or `Download` the repository
+4. You should close the repository using HTTPS, clicking on the icon to copy the link
+5. At this point, you can launch the `Gitpod workspace` or choose your own directory
+5. Open Git Bash
+6. Change the current working directory to the new location of where you want the cloned directory to be
+7. Type git clone and then paste the URL you copied in step 4
+8. Press Enter, to create your local clone to your chosen directory

+#